tcassidey/surveyor/README.md

 This is a python 3 package.
 This package was designed with Flask to deliver surveys for behavioral experiments.
 Some knowledge of the Flask API is assumed.
-The experiments below are for a Windows OS.
+The directions below are for a Windows OS.

 1. Ensure that you have virtualenv installed with `pip list`.
 2. If you do not have virtualenv installed.
 Install it with